-I managed to make it over to this hidden gem back in October 2006, and collect some great shots for travel stock photography.
+I managed to make it over to this hidden gem back in October 2006.
+I collected some great travel stock photographs of Suriname.
 During my time in the country, I made it to Paramaribo, Nickerie and Brokopondo Lake.
 I’d love to go back one day to go on a jungle hike.
 And have another delicious saoto soup along the waterfront in Paramaribo.

 If you’re looking for photos of nearby destinations, you can also check out my travel stock photography of Panama.
 If you want to know more about my travel stock photography of Suriname, here’s what each destination has to offer: